PeaceHealth is seeking a Coder II - Hospital Coding for a Full Time, 1.00 FTE, Day position.

 This position will be performed fully remote.
 If telecommuting, PeaceHealth will provide the caregiver with necessary computer equipment.
 It is the responsibility of the caregiver to provide Internet access.

 Must reside in Washington, Oregon or Alaska.

-Responsible for advanced coding of inpatient, observation, emergency room and ambulatory surgery records, including the assignment of ICD-10-CM diagnosis and procedure codes, and CPT4 procedural codes, as well as the abstraction of clinical information for hospital services.
+Responsible for advanced coding (inpatient, observation and ambulatory surgery records) and the assignment of ICD-10-CM and CPT4 procedural and diagnostic codes, MS-DRG’s, POA’s, and the abstraction of clinical information.
+Codes outpatient, series, and emergency medical records.

-- Reviews the medical record to assure specificity of diagnoses and procedures for compliant code assignment, providing data and accurate/optimal reimbursement for the provision of hospital services.
+- Reviews the medical record to assure specificity of diagnoses and procedures for code assignment that is compliant and provides data and optimal reimbursement for hospital and/or professional charges.